Geekly/pybcm/README.md

 1. Help with part substitutions - does BL always choose the cheaper option?
 Add the ability to also compare alternate colors.
 2. Help with vendor ranking - look at prices to determine which vendors are "cheap" and which are "to be avoided"
 3. Re-balance orders from a pre-selection of vendors
+4. Get a rough price-guide for a given set.
+If there were helpers for substitutions, even better.
 ___
 Bricklink Cart Manager
 ======================